-With a village level of 9,600 ft and skiing up to 13,000ft, it doesn't come much higher than Breckenridge, guaranteeing good snow conditions throughout the entire season.
+With a village level of 9,600 ft and skiing up to 13,000ft, skiing at Breckenridge doesn't come much higher, guaranteeing good snow conditions throughout the entire season.
 Four inter-connecting peaks provide the perfect intermediate paradise and the gentle sloping runs on Peaks 8 and 9 are ideal for beginners or those wishing to improve their technique.
-To make the most of your lift pass, you must take in a visit to Keystone either by day or by night, Arapahoe Basin and Vail approx. 1 hour away, all covered by the same pass.
+To make the most of your lift pass, you must take in a visit to Keystone ski resort either by day or by night, Arapahoe Basin and Vail ski resort approx. 1 hour away, all covered by the same pass.
 However, we recommend that you leave at least a day or two for nearby Copper Mountain which is a real gem of a ski mountain.